Sheriff talks huckleberries

 The huckleberry was designated by the Idaho Legislature in 2000 as the official state fruit.
 Huckleberries freeze well and can provide a very healthy addition to your diet all year long.
 For more information about huckleberry picking on the Idaho Panhandle National Forests, please contact your local Forest Service office.

-One thought on “Sheriff talks huckleberries
+3 thoughts on “Sheriff talks huckleberries

 1. This is very helpful because many of us who work hard to find and pick a gallon or so each year for jam and sauce have been concerned.
 We see groups of out-of-state license plates and obvious signs of commercial picking like huge bags and rakes, especially on the mountain below Roman Nose.